You have reached the Official website of Arizona’s Hip Hop Pioneers, The Phunk Junkeez.

 Sex, Drugs, Rap & Roll

 Two years after the release of Fear, long-time guitarist and post K-Tel era songwriter Jeff O’Rourke exited the operation.
 He was replaced by local Phoenix guitarist Danny “P” Patterson.
 He and the Phunk Junkeez then recorded the album Sex, Drugs, Rap & Roll in the Summer of 1999, and released it later early 2000.
 Once again album sales fell flat, and radio was no longer interested in the now “common” sound.
+By this time, CD’s and actual cassette tapes were about to become obsolete with the recent discovery of digital music downloads, Napster, iTunes and the ability to share digital music with friends and strangers without paying for it.
 In 2001 founding drummer and the driving force of the Phunk Junkeez rhythm section “Disko” Dan Mueller left the operation to pursue other musical projects.

 A New Decade